The power of Women Build

 Yessica knew paying an affordable mortgage was the key to being able to provide a stable home for her daughters, Lourdes and Yaritza.
 They lived in a small trailer in an unsafe neighborhood in southeastern North Carolina.
 Yessica grew afraid for her family’s safety when there was a homicide nearby.
 She reached out to Habitat Goldsboro-Wayne to learn more about their homeownership program and applied.

 “Before Habitat, I felt insecure,” Yessica says.
 “Insecure about not having enough money for the month to pay bills or to buy groceries.”
 In her new home, Yessica’s mortgage payment is less than what she once paid for rent, and not having to worry about being able to pay her bills has allowed her to focus on her career goals.
-She’s working toward obtaining certifications for her job as a CNC machinist and plans to get her associate degree next.
+She obtained certifications for a job as a computer numerical control machinist and has gotten her associate’s degree.